 In keeping with CCLA’s ongoing efforts to represent the diversity of our communities, we are committed to taking proactive steps to provide and create opportunities for historically marginalized groups.
 We strongly encourage qualified candidates from Indigenous, Black and other racialized communities, 2SLGBTQI+ people, individuals with disabilities, and other members of marginalized communities to apply.
 You are invited to self-declare in the hiring process.
 This self-declaration information can be factored into recruitment and selection decisions to address our ongoing commitment to representation, diversity, equity and inclusion.

-We recognize that structural barriers shape experiences and job qualifications and encourage people to apply even if they feel that the position would be a stretch.
+We recognize that structural barriers shape experiences and job qualifications and encourage people to apply even if they feel the position would be a stretch.

 How to Apply: